“This is a must have reference book for police, prosecutors, judges, defense attorneys,

 On top of this already byzantine regulatory scheme, on January 1, 2012, California’s firearms laws were completely reorganized and re-numbered.
 Because of the complexity of the laws, inadvertent violations by well-intentioned good people are increasingly common.
 In the politicized legal environment of California “gun-control” laws, the consequences of even an inadvertent violation can be severe.

-What For Future Legal Updates Here!
+Watch For Future Legal Updates

 While the vast majority of information in this book is timely and is currently applicable, and the majority of California’s firearms laws do not change year to year, we are aware that to some degree California’s firearms laws change annually, and that federal firearms law changes occasionally.